Sebosek/TechThoughts/08-2024 OpenTelemetry in .NET/opentelemetry.md

 ```

 ### .NET ecosystem
 First of all install `OpenTelemetry.Exporter.OpenTelemetryProtocol`, `OpenTelemetry.Extensions.Hosting`, `OpenTelemetry.Instrumentation.Http`, `OpenTelemetry.Instrumentation.Runtime` NuGet packages.
-Please notice how the packages are named, so simply based on name you know what the package offeres.
+Please notice how the packages are named.
+Simply based on name you already know what the package offers.
 Every OpenTelemetry SDK supports **code-based** or **zero-code** configuration.
-In the sample I use the code-based configuration.
+In the sample, I use the code-based configuration.

 In the `program.cs` add the OpenTelemetry setup.